craigwatkins/nn_compression/README.md

 # Random Nearest Neighbor Compression (RNNC)

 ## Introduction
 This project introduces a novel technique in image compression, named Random Nearest Neighbor Compression (RNNC).
-RNNC utilizes nearest neighbors from randomly sampled values to replace original values, effectively compressing images with fewer samples yet achieving or exceeding JPEG compression rates at 100% quality settings.
+The compression algorithm leverages a relatively small lookup table of random samples to meet or exceeds JPEG compression rates at 100% quality settings.

 ## Why it Works
-RNNC differs from early image compression methods like GIFs by using a palette of pixel differences, allowing representation of a wide range of colors with a small set of values.
-The method leverages the similarity in pixel differences across images, and the associated nature of RGB color channels, to create an efficient and shared palette of differences.
+Early forms of image compression, such as GIFs, used color palettes to reduce the amount of information used to represent an image by selecting a few representative colors specific to that image.
+RNNC uses a palette of the differences between neighboring pixels instead.
+This allows the palette to represent a wide array of colors of varying hues, intensities and saturations with a comparatively small amount of values.

+Unlike the distribution of colors, which varies greatly from image to image depending upon the subject matter, the differences between pixels is often quite similar across images.
+Thus a random sampling from a variety of images can give a very flexible palette.
+Not only is this palette of differences relatively small, but it can be shared across innumerable images - it does not have to be redefined for each one.

 ## How it Works
 RNNC employs a KD tree for finding the nearest neighbor in the differences palette and uses Huffman compression on the index values.
+In principle, any sort of nearest neighbor algorithm can be effective.
+Approximate methods such as ANNOY or FAISS could also be employed.

+A greedy algorithm is used to match the largest string of pixels it can while staying under a given error threshold.
+Kernels are used to identify likely strings of pixels that will meet the error threshold in order to reduce the number of comparisons required.

-The compression algorithm has a linear time complexity with image size, while decompression is straightforward, primarily involving hash table lookups after Huffman decompression.
+The current implementation requires a significant amount of computations per pixel, but has a linear time complexity with regard to image size.
+Decompression is straightforward and fast, primarily consisting of a hash table lookup after Huffman decompression.

 ## Results
-Using the Kodak images for evaluation and the Flickr dataset for palette derivation, RNNC achieved higher compression ratios compared to 100% quality JPEG versions, with a 16% overall improvement on the Kodak set.
+For the purposes of a proof of concept, the images from the [Kodak dataset](https://r0k.us/graphics/kodak/) used to evaluate PNG compression were employed.
+It is important to note, that the original pixel samples were derived from a completely different set - the [Flickr 8k Dataset](https://www.kaggle.com/datasets/adityajn105/flickr8k). , the total size of the palette when stored in database format, is less than 400 kilobytes.
+For comparison, storing the image data from a single image from the Kodak dataset in a similar, uncompressed fashion would take over 9 megabytes.

+Across the Kodak set, the compression settings were adjusted to achieve the same Peak Signal to Noise Ratio (PSNR) as the 100% quality JPEG version of the image.
+The result was that every single image achieved a higher compression ratio and the overall compression for the Kodak image set was improved by 16%.

+In the current proof of concept implementation, RNNC does not degrade as gracefully as JPEG, so it’s advantages only appear at the very highest quality settings.

 ## How to Use
 The project includes two scripts: